jimmy9065/http-relay/README.md

 http-relay is a module for relaying http by websocket in golang.

-When one node B is behind NAT and needs to be connected from node C(needs NAT traversal), C connects to relay node A and A relays data to B with websocket.
+When one node B is behind NAT and needs to be connected from node C(needs NAT traversal),

+1. C connects to relay node A with http
+2. A relays data to B with websocket
+3. B responses to A with websocket
+4. A relays data to C with http

-i.e. C <-> A <-> B:
+i.e. C  <-http->  A  <-websocket->  B

 ## Platform
   * MacOS darwin/Plan9 on i386